Julian of Antioch: Life

 Of senatorial rank, he was killed during the persecutions of Diocletian.

-His legend states that he was subjected to terrible tortures, and paraded daily for a whole year through the various cities of Cilicia.
-He was then sewn up in a sack half-filled with scorpions, sand, and vipers, then cast into the sea.
+According to legend, he was subjected to terrible tortures, and paraded daily for a whole year through various cities of Cilicia.
+He was then sewn into a sack half-filled with scorpions, sand, and vipers, then cast into the sea.
 The waters carried his body to Alexandria, and he was buried there before his relics were translated to Antioch.

 Veneration

 Saint John Chrysostom preached a homily in Julian's honor at Antioch, whose chief basilica was said to be the final resting place for Julian's relics and was known in his honor.

-His feast day is June 21 in the Eastern Orthodox Church, and March 16 in the Catholic Church.
+His feast day is observed on June 21 in the Eastern Orthodox Church and on March 16 in the Catholic Church.